a-inacio/edt-go/docs/a-golang-primer.md

 The `defer` statement in Go allows you to schedule a function call to be executed later, when the surrounding function completes.
 It is often used to ensure that some cleanup code is executed after a function completes, regardless of the path that led to the function's exit.

-Take this revised example where the defer is utilised to signal the wait group the function completed its execution:
+Take this revised example where the `defer` statement is utilised to signal the wait group the function completed its execution:

 ```go
 package main